Day Trips From Your Hotel

 Find The Falls

-Sorry TLC, we disagree with you on this one.
+Sorry TLC, we disagree with your song on this one.
 In Spearfish Canyon you can plan on chasing waterfalls.
 Stop to take in the 60ft cascading waters of Bridal Veil Falls, walk next to the multi-tiered waterfalls of Roughlock Falls, and head off the beaten path to witness the heart of Spearfish Canyon – Spearfish Falls.
 You’ll disagree with TLC, too, when you’ve seen them all.

 Year-round, a drive through Spearfish Canyon is breathtaking.
 From the lush greens of spring and summer to the stunning changing colors of fall all the way to the frozen wonders of winter.
 Immerse yourself in the beauty that surrounds you on this unforgettable drive.

 With a landscape this exciting you know there are hidden gems galore.
 Park the car and hit the trail of one of our favorites, Devils Bathtub!
-This 1.1 mile hike takes you through the woods and to a one-of-a-kind swimming hole.
+This 1.1-mile hike takes you through the woods and to a one-of-a-kind swimming hole.